 Several advantages are:

-A disadvantage of the O-1 visa is that the employer is liable for the O-1 visa holder’s return flight to their country of last habitual residence if the employment if terminated for any reason other than the individual’s voluntary resignations (sickness, disability, firing, sponsor goes bankrupt, Act of God, etc.) Vazquez & Poudat, PLLC has an experienced team in place to assist both employee and employer with assembling all the necessary elements for the O-1 visa petition and application.
+A disadvantage of the O-1 visa is that the employer is liable for the O-1 visa holder’s return flight to their country of last habitual residence if the employment if terminated for any reason other than the individual’s voluntary resignations (sickness, disability, firing, sponsor goes bankrupt, Act of God, etc.) Vazquez & Poudat in Orlando has an experienced team in place to assist both employee and employer with assembling all the necessary elements for the O-1 visa petition and application.

-If you think you may qualify for an O visa contact us today.
+If you think you may qualify for an O1 visa contact us today.
 Our professional team is dedicated to helping individuals with all of their migration needs, including O visa applications.
-Suzanne Vazquez and Maud Poudat, Board certified by the FL Bar as experts in Immigration and Nationality Law, are very experienced and have helped many clients in the past.
+Orlando Immigration Attorneys Suzanne Vazquez and Maud Poudat, are Board certified as experts in Immigration and Nationality Law by the Florida Bar.
+They are very experienced and have helped many clients in the past.
+Our legal team also includes a Hispanic immigration attorney who can help you in your own language.
 Call our Immigration Law Firm today during office hours at (407) 674-6968 and we will be glad to help you.
 If you have an emergency after office hours please call us at (407) 925-2554 and we will contact you shortly.
-You may also fill in the online form provided in this page or send us an e-mail at email@example.com and one of our O1 Visa Attorneys in Orlando will get back to you as soon as possible.
+You may also fill in the online form provided in this page or send us an e-mail at firstname.lastname@example.org and one of our O1 Visa Attorneys in Orlando will get back to you as soon as possible.